-With 1/3 of annual giving occurring in December, the festive period is traditionally the biggest calendar moment for charities.
+With a third of annual giving occurring in December, the festive period is traditionally the biggest calendar moment for charities.
 This year, it will be no different.

 Except, of course, it will be very different.
 Covid-19 has changed the world.

 A crisis-pandemic culture is forcing global change at an accelerated and unprecedented rate.